Durbar Bangla

-The Durbar Bangla monument commemorating the Liberation War of Bangladesh is located on the east side of the administrative building within Khulna University of Engineering & Technology (KUET).
+The Durbar Bangla (দুর্বার বাংলা) monument commemorating the Liberation War of Bangladesh is located on the east side of the administrative building within Khulna University of Engineering & Technology (KUET).
 It was constructed in 2013 based on the design by Gopal Chandra Pal.

 Description

 Three liberation fighters are shown in the composite sculpture Durbar Bangla.
 Every figure on the pedestal is armed and in a triadic stance.
 The sculpture's central theme is the struggle for survival and fortitude during the freedom movement.